ndonyapour/geometricCVs_OpenMM/quaternion_plugin/README.md

 processing to do that, though, and for a single plugin it's far simpler to just write the interface file by hand.
 You will find it in the "python" directory.

-To build and install the Python API, build the "PythonInstall" target, for RMSDCV by typing "make PythonInstall".
+To build and install the Python API, build the "PythonInstall" target, for Quaternion by typing "make PythonInstall".
 (If you are installing into the system Python, you may need to use sudo.)
-This runs SWIG to generate the C++ and Python files for the extension module (RMSDCVPluginWrapper.cpp and RMSDCVplugin.py), then runs a setup.py script to build and install the module.
+This runs SWIG to generate the C++ and Python files for the extension module (QuaternionPluginWrapper.cpp and Quaternionplugin.py), then runs a setup.py script to build and install the module.
 Once you do that, you can use the plugin from your Python scripts:

     from openmm import System
-    from RMSDCVplugin import RMSDCVForce
+    from Quaternionplugin import QuaternionForce
     system = System()
-    force = RMSDCVForce()
+    force = QuaternionForce()
     system.addForce(force)